dgraph-io/dgraph/wiki/content/clients/index.md

 The Python client can be found [here](https://github.com/dgraph-io/pydgraph).

 ## Raw HTTP

+{{% notice "warning" %}}
+Raw HTTP needs more chops to use than our language clients.
+We wrote this to be a guide to help you build Dgraph client in a new language.
+{{% /notice %}}

 It's also possible to interact with dgraph directly via its HTTP endpoints.
 This this allows clients to be built for languages that don't have access to a